-You will need to make sure that the components you used and the settings you apply will match, so your metric calculations will appear in your schedule and show what you expect.
+You will need to make sure that the components you use and the settings you applied when assigning the metric to departments and/or positions/sections inside the Schedule will match, so your metric calculations will appear in your schedule and show what you expect.

 Think of the Assign option as an indicator for where the results of the formula will be displayed.
 With that in mind, you have to make sure that your formula is displayed in a place that matches the contents of the formula.